-These videos will help in understanding this topic:
+These video links will help in understanding analog input:

 While a digital input to a microcontroller can tell you about discrete changes in the physical world, such as whether the cat is on the mat, or the cat is off the mat, there are times when this is not enough.
 Sometimes you want to know how fat the cat on the mat is.
 In order to know this, you’d need to be able to measure the force the cat exerts on the mat as a variable quantity.
 When you want to measure variably changing conditions like this, you need analog inputs.
 An analog input to a microcontroller is an input that can read a variable voltage, typically from 0 volts to the maximum voltage that powers the microcontroller itself.